Municipal Development Plan (MDP) Volume 2: Community Guidebooks

-Planning for the Future helps understand why the guidebooks plays an important role in the overall planning for our city.
+Planning for the Future helps understand why the guidebooks play an important role in the overall planning for our city.

 New Community Planning Guidebook

-The New Community Planning Guidebook (page 143 of the Municipal Development Plan contains policy used with new community area structure plans.
-It provides the basic building blocks for new development.
+The New Community Planning Guidebook contains policy used with new community area structure plans.
+It provides community design elements (built form) for new development.
 The new community area structure plans describe how those building blocks are arranged.

 Centre City Guidebook